Veykril/tlborm/src/macros/macro_rules.md

     ($matcher) => {$expansion}
 ```

-Like before, the types of parentheses used can be any kind, but parentheses around the matcher and
+Like before, the types of parentheses used can be any kind, but parentheses around the matcher and braces around the expansion are somewhat conventional.
-braces around the expansion are somewhat conventional.
-The expansion part of a rule is also called
+The expansion part of a rule is also called its *transcriber*.
-its *transcriber*.

-Note that the choice of the parentheses does not matter in regards to how the macro may be invoked.
+Note that the choice of the parentheses does not matter in regards to how the mbe macro may be invoked.
-In fact, macros can be invoked with any kind of parentheses as well, but invocations with `{ .. }`
-and `( ... );`, notice the trailing semicolon, are special in that their expansion will *always* be
-parsed as an *item*.
+In fact, function-like macros can be invoked with any kind of parentheses as well, but invocations with `{ .. }` and `( ... );`, notice the trailing semicolon, are special in that their expansion will *always* be parsed as an *item*.

 If you are wondering, the `macro_rules!` invocation expands to... *nothing*.
-At least, nothing that
-appears in the AST; rather, it manipulates compiler-internal structures to register the macro.
-As
+At least, nothing that appears in the AST; rather, it manipulates compiler-internal structures to register the mbe macro.
-such, you can *technically* use `macro_rules!` in any position where an empty expansion is valid.
+As such, you can *technically* use `macro_rules!` in any position where an empty expansion is valid.

 ## Matching

-When a `macro_rules!` macro is invoked, the `macro_rules!` interpreter goes through the rules one by
+When a `macro_rules!` macro is invoked, the `macro_rules!` interpreter goes through the rules one by one, in declaration order.
-one, in declaration order.
-For each rule, it tries to match the contents of the input token tree
+For each rule, it tries to match the contents of the input token tree against that rule's `matcher`.
-against that rule's `matcher`.
-A matcher must match the *entirety* of the input to be considered a
+A matcher must match the *entirety* of the input to be considered a match.
-match.

-If the input matches the matcher, the invocation is replaced by the `expansion`; otherwise, the next
+If the input matches the matcher, the invocation is replaced by the `expansion`; otherwise, the next rule is tried.
-rule is tried.
-If all rules fail to match, macro expansion fails with an error.
+If all rules fail to match, the expansion fails with an error.

 The simplest example is of an empty matcher: